QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 </div>
 </div><div>

-The operations you can use are to transform the matrix are:
+The operations you can use to transform the matrix are:

 * Swapping two rows: $L_i \iff L_j$
 * Adding a row: $L_i = L_i + L_j$